Infixo/WWR-UITweaks/README.md

 - RouteUI.
   - (0.5) Ability to change the assigned vehicle type.
 Only when the line is empty.
   - Extra info about the line.
 Quarterly throughput, number of vehicles, total distance.
   - Waiting passengers in each city and on the entire line.
+(0.9) Auto-updates.
   - City names are colores based on indirect capacity usage.
+(0.9) Auto-updates.
   - Quarterly efficieny is calculated using weighted average on their capacity.
   - (0.2) One-click upgrade to the next in chain.
+(0.9) Added tooltip.
   - (0.4) Shows evaluations done by a hub manager in a tooltip.
   - (0.8) Separate edit/change line buttons (less clicks), space for more vehicles.
+  - (0.9) Vehicle list shows their status (moving/loadin).
 - UpgradeUI.
 More info in the vehicle selection drop-down.
 Quick next/prev from the same company buttons.
 - CityUI.
 Travellers toolip shows lines at the top (no more scrolling!) and indirect connections are sorted by number of people.
 - CountryUI.